Last updated on May 23rd, 2020 at 07:14 am

 Finding new fundraiser ideas for nonprofits is no walk in the park, and doing it consistently is even harder.
 There is a lot of pressure riding on you to come up with profitable ideas which will raise enough money to keep your organization moving forward.

-To help you out, we listed four top ideas you can use to plan exciting events and gain support for your cause.
+With this article, we wanted to help you save time planning your next event by sharing a few fundraising ideas for nonprofits you can use to plan exciting events and gain support for your cause.
 Let’s dive right in!

 As you probably know, this is the time of the year when county fairs are starting to pop out throughout the country.
 These types of events usually gather many people and thus represent an excellent opportunity to raise money for your cause.

 Instead of organizing a fundraiser event from scratch, you can reach out to organizers of a local county fair happening in your area.
 Talk to them about your organization’s cause and ask to be a part of the county fair.

 Set up a booth to attract county-fair goers and get a chance to tell them about your nonprofit, the cause it supports and how they can contribute.

 A bowling alley is probably not the first venue which comes to mind when thinking about hosting a successful fundraiser event – but that element of novelty is precisely what will help your event stand out from the rest.

 Reach out to a bowling alley in your area to rent a group of lanes.
 If you know you will have many guests, rent the entire space.
 Make sure to take care of this aspect as early on as possible and see if you can get a discount for renting multiple lanes.